Mastercard/transaction-api-reference-app/README.md

 ## Usage <a name="usage"></a>
 ### Prerequisites <a name="prerequisites"></a>
-* [Mastercard Developers Account](https://developer.mastercard.com/dashboard) with access to the Mastercard Transaction API
+* [Mastercard Developers Account](https://developer.mastercard.com/dashboard) with access to the Mastercard Transaction API for Acquirers
 * A text editor or IDE
 * [Spring Boot 2.2+](https://spring.io/projects/spring-boot)
 * [Apache Maven 3.3+](https://maven.apache.org/download.cgi)